The Least Visited Country in the World; Travel to Nauru

-I’m not good at listening to people’s advice, so March 18, I went for a warm up run, planning to do the big one the next day, on my only full day in Nauru.
-I ran 10km into the interior of the island, where I saw huge, ugly phosphate mines and the entrance to the Australian Detention centres (the two main sources of Nauru’s income), these two places have created a very weird atmosphere on the island.
+I’m not good at listening to people’s advice, so 2 days later, I went for a warm-up run, planning to do the big one the next day I ran 10km into the interior of the island, where I saw huge, ugly phosphate mines and the entrance to the Australian Detention centres (the two main sources of Nauru’s income), these two places have created a very weird atmosphere on the island.
 More on that later.

 Anyway, it’s bloody hot in Nauru, and the 10km felt like it nearly killed me.
-Tomorrow was gonna be tough.
-I planned to wake up at 7am, and head off as soon as possible, hoping to be back around 9 or 10am when the sun would really starting punishing me.
+The next day was going to be a struggle.
+I planned to wake up at 7am, and head off as soon as possible, hoping to be back around 9 or 10 am when the sun and heat would really starting punishing me.
 Nice plan in theory.

-10am I wake up, it’s already roasting hot, my air con has broken and I wake up sweating.
+10am I wake up, it’s already roasting hot, my aircon has broken and I wake up sweating.
 SHIT.
 This is my only full day, so I have no choice but to do it today, I gotta go.
-I pull on my running gear, have an awful processed-ham sandwich for brunch, and hit the road around 10.30am.
-I planned to do it in thirds, 6.5km then water break, 6.5km then water break, 6.5km then water break.
-Breaking challenges down into small benchmarks has always worked for me, and when you’re tying to visit 197 countries over a decade, you need that skill for sure.
+I pull on my running gear, have an awful processed-ham sandwich for brunch, and hit the road around 10.30 am.
+I planned to do break the race into thirds, 6.5km then water break, 6.5km then water break, 6.5km then water break.
+Breaking challenges down into small benchmarks has always worked for me, and when you’re trying to visit 197 countries over a decade, you need that skill for sure.

-As I’m running, I’m thinking about ill prepared I am for this, and how I always make these stupid decisions, assuming I can do anything.
+As I’m running, I’m thinking about ill-prepared I am for this, and how I always make these stupid decisions, assuming I can do anything.
 Frustrated with myself, I speed up as a kind of punishment.
-I managed to reach the first 6.5km checkpoint after about 40mins, but I was truly knackered already.
-And this is where I owe you guys here, on my facebook page and on my instagram a huge thanks.
+I managed to reach the first 6.5km checkpoint after about 45mins, but I was truly knackered already.
 I started to make excuses in my mind – this is crazy, it’s too hot to run, it’s dangerous.
 I’m gonna be so sunburnt, that’s really bad, I’ll be suffering for days.
 There’s gonna be so many wild dogs and I’m gonna get bitten around the next bend.
 It’s better I just quit, say I gave it a try, but maybe next time when I’m properly prepared.
-Terrible attitude.
-Shame on me.
+Terrible attitude to be frank.

 Leg two done.
-13km down, 1 hour 30 mins gone, two thirds of the way there.
-I was seriously tired, my legs were aching and I wanted to quit, but I had passed half way, so I knew there was no chance of that.
-I had reached the airport, and stupidly took a wrong turn and added another kilometer and a half to my journey.
+13km down, 1 hour 30 mins gone, two-thirds of the way there.
+I wasn’t going to break any records, that’s for sure!
+And I was seriously tired, my legs were aching and I wanted to quit, but I had passed halfway, so I knew there was no chance of that.
+I had reached the airport, and stupidly took a wrong turn and added another kilometre and a half to my journey.
 I didn’t know it at the time thankfully, but the next day, driving back to the airport, I noticed it, I had to laugh.
 If I had worked it out when I was flagging, I would have quit on the spot, I reckon.

 That last section was a killer, it seemed so far.
-And when a tropical storm hit the island, everyran ran for cover.
+And when a tropical storm hit the island, everyone ran for cover.
 Expect me.
 I was absolutely delighted.
 It gave me the last push I need so when I finally stumbled into my hotel, I had done it.
-Completed my longest ever run, no dog bites or third degree sunburn, I flopped into the shower and sat in there with the cold tap on for about twenty minutes.
+Completed my longest ever run, no dog bites or third-degree sunburn, I flopped into the shower and sat in there with the cold tap on for about twenty minutes.
 Then a long deserved nap.

 Anyway, now I’m on a flight to Fiji, I’ve left Nauru behind.
 Legs absolutely aching, stinking clothes shoved into my backpack, still wet.
-Nauru has been interesting stop, but it’s not somewhere I’d recommend to be honest.
+Nauru has been interesting stop, that’s for sure.
 I’ve written a little more about my opinion on Nauru below here, so have a look and make the decision for yourself.
 But of course, if you wanna share the bragging rights about running around a whole country, then get here soon as possible.
 Until then, I’ll be bragging alone!
 Safe travels!

 TIPS ON HOW TO RUN AROUND NAURU

-- Eat properly, the day before and the morning of the run
+- Eat properly the day before and the morning of the run.
+Carb load.

 - If you’re fit enough, bring a stick, or at least some rocks to throw at the crazy dogs